zeling595/tp/docs/UserGuide.md

 ![Booking list UI](images/bookingList.png)

 #### Listing bookings: `listBooking`
-Lists the bookings sorted by most recent to least recent.
+Lists the bookings sorted by most recent start date to least recent start date.
 Archived bookings will be shown at the end.<br/>
 This feature should be used when you want to switch to the Booking UI, and view all the bookings currently in the system.

 Format: `listBooking`